 1. Make your own cleaning supplies.

 This not only saves you money, but it is a healthier way to clean.
-You are avoiding all the mysterious, sometimes toxic ingredients in typical store-bought cleaners while making sure your family, pets and the environment are staying away from unhealthy products.
-I basically make most of my cleaning supplies with white vinegar, baking soda, liquid castile soap and filtered water.
+You are avoiding all the mysterious, sometimes toxic ingredients in typical store-bought cleaners while protecting your family, pets, and the environment from unhealthy products.
+I make most of my cleaning supplies with white vinegar, baking soda, liquid Castile soap, and filtered water.

-One of my favorite scrubs for the sink, bathtub or shower is a fresh lemon and some baking soda.
-Just cut a lemon in half, sprinkle it with baking soda and scrub your tub.
+One of my favorite scrubs for the sink, bathtub, or shower is a fresh lemon and some baking soda.
+Just cut a lemon in half, sprinkle it with baking soda, and scrub your tub.
 Rinse when done, and your tub is clean.
 No fumes, just the natural smell of lemon.
+Here are some more easy recipes for cleaners.

 2. Grow your own produce.

-If you can’t grow a garden in your space, check the Environmental Working Group’s (EWG) 2017 Shopper’s Guide to Pesticides in Produce to see what produce you should be buying organic.
+If you can’t grow a garden in your space, consider joining a community garden.
+If you don’t have time for gardening, you might consider a community-supported agriculture subscription for farm-fresh organic food.
+And if neither of those options works for you, do be sure to check the Environmental Working Group’s (EWG) Shopper’s Guide to Pesticides in Produce to see which fruits and veggies you should be buying organic.

 3. Buy gently used.